JanJakob1/personal-homepage/content/authors/admin/_index.md

 ## About Me

 I'm currently a Math undergraduate student at LMU Munich sharpening my skills in advanced functional analysis and scientific computing.
-Next semester I will finish my degree at Heidelberg University with a thesis about mathematical oncology on the example of Lnych snydrome under the supervision of Prof. Vincent Heuveline at the [EMCL](https://emcl.iwr.uni-heidelberg.de/).
+Next semester I will finish my degree at Heidelberg University with a thesis about mathematical oncology on the example of Lynch snydrome under the supervision of Prof. Vincent Heuveline at the [EMCL](https://emcl.iwr.uni-heidelberg.de/).
 Before that I graduated in Physics from Heidelberg University and co-founded the legal tech start-up Silberfluss ([silberfluss.io](https://silberfluss.io)).